qcsa-ucla/QCSA-Fall-Fest-2023/Other Resources/README.md

 - *Quantum Information*, Stephen Barnett: Goes through the more advanced quantum mechanical theory of quantum information, decoherence, and error correction/algorithms.

 ## IBM Provided Resources
 IBM has provided some Fall Fest resources, which we have also included in this folder.
+These will require some setup to use the autograder feature they've included, so read the instructions in the folder before trying to run the notebooks.